Lytro/chef_cookbook_template/README.md

 Note that when using ChefSpec and loading dependent cookbooks, you will be loading any cookbooks in directories parallel to the current cookbook.
 This is because of the way Chef Solo works.
 In order to test cookbooks in isolation, you must move them into their own directory.
 See https://github.com/acrmp/chefspec/issues/78.

+## Recipes
+List your recipes and what they do in here.

+## Attributes
+List your attributes, what they control, and what the defaults are in here.